z9er/CyberpunkTHING/resources/documents/k2thing page test.md

 # New Perks

-We introduce new perks to Kingdom Come Deliverance 2.
-Some favorites from KCD 1 return focused on specific styles of play and meaningful trade-offs.
+We introduce new perks to Kingdom Come: Deliverance II.
+Some favorites from the first game return focused on specific styles of play and meaningful trade-offs.